Are you looking at travelling from Helsinki to Tallinn? Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 Each operator offers various ticket types to suit different types of traveller.
 Ticket prices may vary depending on what time crossing you choose.
 Prices also depend on whether you’re travelling with a vehicle or as a foot passenger.

 The cost of a return regular foot passenger ticket for most weekly Tallink Silja Line services is typically €30-35.
-For me this is the best ferry from Helsinki to Tallin and the one I’d recommend.
+As I said, for me this is the best ferry from Helsinki to Tallin and the one I’d recommend.

 Prices may increase at the weekends, at peak times, and summer sailing are usually more expensive than weekend crossings.